-The app that made it so easy to play music on your Mac that it transformed the entire music industry is going away, but the legacy lives on.
-As Apple scraps the omnibus iTunes app and breaks it up into multiple parts, AppleInsider looks at what went so right — and then so wrong.
+The app that made it so easy to play music on your Mac that transformed the entire music industry has gone, but the legacy lives on in Apple Music and more.
+Now that Apple has scrapped the omnibus iTunes app and broken it up into multiple parts, AppleInsider looks at what went so right — and then so wrong.

-Today with our HomePods and iOS devices, it's normal to simply say aloud what we want to listen to, and to unthinkingly know that in moments it will be playing.
+Today with your HomePod, iPhone, and iPad, it's normal to simply say aloud what we want to listen to, and to unthinkingly know that in moments it will be playing.
 It isn't the case that every piece of music ever recorded is instantly available to us, far from it, but it feels as if it is.

 It just that it wasn't anything like this when iTunes was first released on January 9, 2001.

 By the very early 2000s, the CD was feeling archaic.
-You had to carry around a lot of discs, they got scratched and they got lost.
+You had to carry around a lot of discs if you had any kind of collection, they got scratched and they got lost.
 It wasn't as bad as carrying a vinyl turntable with you, but it was inconvenient enough that people were turning to putting music on computer and on MP3 players.

 You had to be pretty determined to do that, though.
-The ability to copy a CD's music onto your computer was there, the ability to play anything from the library you built up was there, and there were plenty of portable players.
+The ability to copy a CD's music onto your computer was there, the ability to play anything from the library you built up was there, and plenty of portable players were there too.

-Yet compared to popping in a CD and pressing Play, they were difficult to use.
-They weren't so impossible that people didn't do it and also turn to illegal online sharing sites such as Napster in order to get music, but it was close.
+Yet compared to popping in a CD and pressing Play, the players and their controls were difficult to use.
+They weren't so impossible that people didn't do it, and also turn to illegal online sharing sites such as Napster in order to get music, but it was close.

 "Whatever anyone says about Apple, if it wasn't for Steve Jobs there would be no legitimate music online," Jimmy Iovine told Fortune magazine in 2009.
 "I think his impact on music has been extraordinary."

-Apple would make downloading music both legal and simple with the iTunes Music Store in 2003, but first it had to make playing it be easy.
+Apple would make downloading music both legal and simple with the iTunes Music Store in 2003, but first it had to make playing it be easy enough that people wanted to do it.
 That's what the initial iTunes app did, and it did it as part of what Apple saw as its push into the "digital lifestyle."

 Behind the scenes, Jobs had thought that Apple was lagging behind.
 He later told biographer Walter Isaacson that Apple had been beaten by other firms introducing drives that burned music CDs.